 It also helps if you have someone listen to you to give you feedback.
 A pair of independent ears will pick up things you might otherwise miss.

-If you've written it in a word document on your computer, BEFORE YOU PRINT IT OUT:
+If you've written what you want to say in a word document on your computer, BEFORE YOU PRINT IT OUT:

 Remember having a eulogy to write is both a gift and a privilege.

+It's a gift twice over.
 It's a gift because you are giving your energy, time and love to honor the life of your loved one.
-But primarily it is a gift to your listeners and yourself as it will aid the healing process.
+And it's also a gift to your listeners as it will aid the healing process for everybody including yourself.

-Having a eulogy to write is also an immense privilege.
-It signifies your value or importance in the life of the loved one and in the lives of their family and friends.
-Additionally, being asked to speak shows trust and respect.
-You are being trusted to encapsulate a life fittingly and deliver the unique essence of the loved one publicly.
+Giving a eulogy is a privilege because it signifies your value or importance in the life of the loved one and in the lives of family and friends.
+Being asked to speak shows trust and respect.
+You are being trusted to encapsulate a life fittingly and deliver the unique essence of the person everyone loved publicly.

 I hope these notes are of service to you.
 If you have questions, ask them through my contact form here.
 I would be happy and honored to assist.